-In this inquiry lesson, students will use paint balloons dropped from various heights to create artwork.
+In this inquiry lesson which is ideal for grades 9-12, students will use paint balloons dropped from various heights to create artwork.
 Given a limited amount of supplies, students will have to create a mathematical relationship between the balloon drop height and the diameter of the splash circle.
 Students will be required to design and carry out an experiment, and record their results in a spreadsheet or table.
 They will then represent their data in graphical format, and identify trends in their data.
 Students will be required to interpolate and extrapolate their data to carry out other experiments with success.

 Students will be using their test results to successfully recreate an art piece of their own choosing, as well as that of another group.
 This activity exhibits cross-curricular ties between mathematics, art and physics.

 After completing this design challenge, students will understand how to:

 - Apply Newton’s laws of motion to solve, algebraically, linear motion problems in horizontal, vertical and inclined planes near the surface of Earth, ignoring air resistance.